mertozer94/MergeFiles/README.md

 **Write a unit test case and how to run it ?**
-Since I was given a limited time, I couldn't write all the unit tests and the current test could be improved.
+Since I was given a limited time, I couldn't write all the unit tests, and the current test could be improved.

 The unit test was written for 'count metric'.
 The idea behind of it is, we provide a small file that we know the number of counts per name.
 And then we simply compare the result with our expected values.